nucleuscloud/neosync/docs/docs/guides/troubleshooting.md

 It's worth reviewing the Neosync [Platform](/platform) overview to understand Neosync's architecture and where possible issues can come up.
 Generally speaking, issues can come from three different places:

-1. **Front-end\*** - Typically client-side react issues that are fairly rare.
+1. **Frontend** - Typically client-side react issues that are fairly rare.
-2. **Back-end** - API and Database issues that result from some sort of control plane error such as not being able to find jobs or connect to a source/destination.
+2. **Backend** - API and Database issues that result from some sort of control plane error such as not being able to find jobs or connect to a source/destination.
 More common than front-end errors but still not the most common of errors.
 3. **Worker** - Issues that come up when trying to sync and transform data.
 This is where the overwhelming majority of issues occur.

 Since most issues occur in the worker, let's dive a little deeper there.
 Let's take a look at the types of worker-related issues: